jsc329/ammonitorwiki/18-analyses.md

-`occupancySim()` returns a matrix where the number of rows is equal to ‘n.sites’, and the number of columns is equal to ‘n.seasons’\*‘surveys.per.season’.
+`occupancySim()` returns a matrix where the number of rows is equal to ‘n.sites’, and the number of columns is equal to ‘n.seasons’\(\times\)’surveys.per.season’.
 Notice that because of the random nature of simulating data, the final dataset’s parameters are not exactly equal to the requested parameter values; increasing sample size will generally reduce this difference.
 Cells are populated with either a 0, 1, or 2.
 Row names indicate generic location names.
 Again, column names follow the pattern of ‘season’-‘survey’; the column name ‘1-1’ indicates season 1, survey 1.
 ‘1-2’ stands for season 1, survey 2, and so on. `occupancySim()` also returns messages comparing the user-specified values against the actual simulated values (which may differ substantially if given a low value of ‘n.sites’).
 Below, we view the first few records of **sim.eh** to confirm its format: